-The global settings are programmed at the factory to match the Vista switchgear model.
+The Global Settings are programmed at the factory to match the Vista SD switchgear model.
 Recheck all settings to make sure they are accurate before energizing the switchgear.
-If Single-Pole Trip/Three-Phase Lockout settings are required, they should be selected under the Trip Mode menu.
 If the switchgear is applied at 50 Hz, select 50 Hz under the Global Settings menu.

-If problems are encountered trying to change the Global Settings while running Microsoft Internet Explorer in compatibility mode, disable compatibility mode or try again using a different web browser.
+If problems are encountered trying to change the Global Settings while running Microsoft Internet Explorer in Compatibility mode, disable Compatibility mode or try again using a different Web browser.